 - Minimum of a Level 6 average (65%) for final Grade 11 results (excluding Life Orientation).

 - Minimum of a Level 6 average (65%) for final Grade 12 results (excluding Life Orientation).

 - Minimum of an average 65% for mid-year results (if available at time of application).

 - Applicants must be under the age of 23 on closing date of application (22 July 2019).

 - Candidate Fellows will be expected to complete a three-year bachelor’s degree at the University of Cape Town or the University of Pretoria and then go on to complete a PGCE to teach at high school level.

-- Applicants must first apply to the University of Cape Town or the University of Pretoria for academic study and placement in 2019.
+- Applicants must first apply to the University of Cape Town or the University of Pretoria for academic study in 2020.
 Only applicants, who have applied for academic study and placement at UCT and/or UP, can submit an application.
-(Applications for undergraduate admission to UCT and UP are open until 30th September 2018).

 What It Covers

 - Meal, book and tutor allowance